 Charter School Funding

-Pursuant to section 1725-A(a)(5) of the Pennsylvania Public School Code, a charter school may ask the Secretary of Education to redirect a school district's subsidy when the school district fails to pay the charter school for educating resident students.
-The request must be in writing and include a copy of the invoice prepared in the format required by PDE.
+Pursuant to Section 1725-A(a)(5) of the Pennsylvania Public School Code, a charter school may ask Pennsylvania's Secretary of Education to redirect a school district's subsidy when the school district fails to pay the charter school for educating resident students.
+This request must be prepared and submitted in the format required by PDE.
 Beginning in February 2022, the Consolidated Financial Reporting System (CFRS) is the required platform to be used for a subsidy redirection request.

 The following documents contain charter school tuition rates:

 Beginning in February 2022, the following documents can no longer be used to submit redirection requests to PDE.